Contents

 Guidance

-All companies involved in timber frame construction should follow the guidance contained within the following document from the HSE and STA (Structural Timber Association) website:
+All companies involved in timber frame construction should follow the guidance contained within the following document from the Health and Safety Executive (HSE) and Structural Timber Association (STA) website:

 - Health and Safety Executive Fire safety in construction guidance